estuary/flow/site/docs/concepts/README.md

 JSON schema is a flexible standard for representing structure, invariants, and other constraints over your documents.

-Schemas can be very permissive, or highly exacting, or somewhere in between.
+Schemas can be very permissive, highly exacting, or somewhere in between.
-JSON schema goes far beyond checking basic document structure, to also support conditionals and invariants like
+JSON schema goes far beyond checking basic document structure.
+It also supports conditionals and invariants like
 "I expect all items in this array to be unique", or "this string must be an email", or "this integer must be between a multiple of 10 and in the range 0-100".

 ### Projections

-Flow leverages your JSON schemas to produce other types of schemas as-needed, such as TypeScript types and SQL `CREATE TABLE` statements.
+Flow leverages your JSON schemas to produce other types of schemas as needed, such as TypeScript types and SQL `CREATE TABLE` statements.

 In many cases these projections provide comprehensive end-to-end type safety